Keyboard shortcuts

 • There is no way to back up the scret keys to a second Yubikey.

-• If you physically lose the Yubikey, the secret keys are gone.
+• If you physically lose the Yubikey, those secret keys are gone.
+All you can do is revoke them and set up a new Yubikey.

 Before running this command ...